 “For businesses requiring fast access to content which is growing to 100s of TB or more, RAID solutions cannot provide the scale and non-disruptive rebuild that object storage technology products can offer,” said Mark Pastor, Product Marketing Manager, Archive Products, Quantum.

-Pastor admitted that object storage is priced a bit higher than regular storage.
+The pastor admitted that object storage is priced a bit higher than regular storage.
 So some companies may be tempted to skimp on their expansion plans by deciding to save a few bucks by adding another NAS filer or disk array.
 That kind of short-sighted view may end up costing a lot more in the long run.
 It takes a cold hard look at the numbers based on overall costs in a period of several years to be able to make the most cost-effective and business-friendly choice.

 “A TCO analysis will typically show object storage may be higher priced from a $/TB perspective, but when properly deployed can easily save hundreds of thousands or millions of dollars in as little as a three years, with payback often within 12 months,” said Pastor.